xyeres/socketchat-client/README.md

 # Socketchat Client, mobile-first websockets chat app
 Socketchat Client is a frontend chat app implemented with React and Socket.io-client.
-I built the [backend server](https://github.com/xyeres/socketchat-server) on Express and Socket.io which implements a modern API for Websockets.
+I designed and styled the UI, built it out in React and then built the [backend server](https://github.com/xyeres/socketchat-server) on Express and Socket.io which implements WebSockets.
 [Live site can be found here](https://inspiring-goodall-255229.netlify.app/)

 ## Table of contents